opentok/opentok-android-sdk-samples/Basic-Video-Chat-ConnectionService/README.md

-# `ConnectionService` with Notifications Push powered by Firebase Cloud Messaging
+# `ConnectionService`

-The sample app enables real-time video calling between users, featuring both push-notification-initiated calls and simulated calls for testing.
-It uses Firebase Cloud Messaging (FCM) to send and receive call invitations and leverages Android SDK to handle the live video feed.
+The sample app enables real-time video calling between users, showcases how to use ConnectionService for VoIP calls.

 Key Features:
- - Push Notification Call Invites using FCM
- - Call Simulation Mode for testing call flows without push
+ - Outgoing calls
+ - Incoming calls
+ - Audio device selection with CallEndpoint and CallAudioState APIs
- - Handle incoming calls
+ - Holding calls

 ## Overview

 An abstract service that should be implemented by any apps which either:
 - Can make phone calls (VoIP or otherwise) and want those calls to be integrated into the built-in phone app.
 Referred to as a <b>system managed</b> [ConnectionService](https://developer.android.com/reference/android/telecom/ConnectionService).
 - Are a standalone calling app and don't want their calls to be integrated into the built-in phone app.
 Referred to as a <b>self managed</b> [ConnectionService](https://developer.android.com/reference/android/telecom/ConnectionService).

 A VoIP app can implement a [`ConnectionService`](https://developer.android.com/reference/android/telecom/ConnectionService) to ensure that its calls are integrated into the Android platform.
 There are numerous benefits to using the Telecom APIs for a VoIP app:
 - Call concurrency is handled - the user is able to swap between calls in different apps and on the mobile network.
 - Simplified audio routing - the platform provides your app with a unified list of the audio routes which are available and a standardized way to switch audio routes.
 - Bluetooth integration - your calls will be visible on and controllable via bluetooth devices.
 - Companion device integration - wearable devices such as watches which implement an `InCallService` can optionally subscribe to see self-managed calls.
 Similar to a bluetooth headunit, wearables will typically render your call using a generic call UX and provide the user with basic call controls such as hangup, answer, reject.

 ## Manifest declarations and permissions

 To integrate a self-managed ConnectionService, declare the `MANAGE_OWN_CALLS` and `BIND_TELECOM_CONNECTION_SERVICE` permissions in the AndroidManifest.xml file.

 ```xml
 <uses-permission android:name="android.permission.MANAGE_OWN_CALLS" />
 <uses-permission android:name="android.permission.BIND_TELECOM_CONNECTION_SERVICE" />
 ```

 Register the service in `AndroidManifest.xml` file.